mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

 The view cannot easily be tested, so the aim of MVP is to keep the view as simple as possible so that testing it is not necessary.
 Typically any user action on the view results in a notification to the presenter and is handled from there (even if that is just an update back to the view).
 Even simple things like which buttons are enabled on startup are controlled via the presenter rather than setting defaults in the view itself.

+It can be tempting to add one line to toggle or update something in the view without wiring up the presenter.
+But these quick fixes can quickly introduce bugs as they accumulate.
+The first question to ask yourself before making any change is: how will I unit test it?
+In fact, we recommend you follow `test driven development <https://www.mantidproject.org/TDD>`_ and write the unit tests first.

-The views should not have a direct pointer to their presenters, so the notification is done via a subscriber interface (see the `Subscriber pattern`_ example below).
+Note that the views should not have a direct pointer to their presenters, so the notification is done via a subscriber interface (see `Subscriber pattern`_ for an example).
 The only exception is the :code:`QtMainWindowView` (see `Dependency inversion`_), but notifications should still be done via the subscriber interface.
+This helps to avoid accidentally introducing logic into the view about what should happen on an event and instead just notify that an event happened.
+It could also be easily extended to support multiple notifyees of different types, such as different subscribed presenters.

 Dependency inversion
 ####################

-Dependency inversion has been introduced in an effort to simplify some aspects of the design and to make the code more modular and easier to test.
+Dependency inversion has been introduced in an effort to simplify some aspects of the design and to make the code more modular.
+Objects that a class depends on are "injected", rather than being created directly within the class that requires them.
+This makes testing easier, because the real objects can easily be replaced with mocks.
 Most injection is currently performed using constructors and takes place at the 'entry-point' for the Reflectometry GUI, in :code:`QtMainWindowView`.
 See the `Dependency injection`_ example below.

 It is not normal in MVP for a view to have ownership of its presenter.
 However since the whole of mantid does not use Dependency Injection, and due to the way interfaces get instantiated this is currently necessary for :code:`QtMainWindowView`.
-Use of this for any other purpose should be avoided, so ensure you use the :code:`MainWindowSubscriber` interface to send notifications to the presenter instead.
+This pointer should only be used for ownership and all other usage should be avoided, so ensure you use the :code:`MainWindowSubscriber` interface to send notifications to the presenter - i.e. use :code:`m_notifyee` instead of :code:`m_presenter`.

 Coordinate via presenters
 #########################

+Although the components are largely self-contained, there are occasions where communication between them is required.
+For example, when processing is running, we do not want the user to be able to edit any settings, because this would change the model that the reduction is running on.
+We therefore disable all inputs that would affect the reduction when processing is running, and re-enable them when it stops.

-Coordination between different components is done via the presenters.
-Each presenter owns any child presenters, and has a pointer to its parent presenter which is set by the parent calling :code:`acceptMainPresenter` on the child.
+Although enabling/disabling inputs in this example affects the views, coordination between components is done via the presenters.
+This is to ensure that all of these interactions can be unit tested.
+Each presenter owns its child presenters, and also has a pointer to its parent presenter (which is set by its parent calling :code:`acceptMainPresenter` on the child and passing a pointer to itself).

-Coordination between horizontal tabs is done by notifying up to the :code:`BatchPresenter` which then notifies its child components.
-Coordination between different batch tabs is occasionally required (e.g. to ensure only one autoprocessing operation can run at a time) and in this case this is done via calls to the :code:`MainWindowPresenter`.
+In the example mentioned, processing is initiated from e.g. the button on the :code:`RunsView`.
+This sends a notification to the :code:`RunsPresenter` via the subscriber interface.
+However, the :code:`RunsPresenter` cannot initiate processing because information is needed from the other tabs, and the other tabs need to be updated after it starts.
+Processing therefore needs to be coordinated at the Batch level.
+The :code:`RunsPresenter` therefore simply notifies its parent :code:`BatchPresenter` that the user requested to start processing.
+The :code:`BatchPresenter` then does the work to initiate processing.
+Once it has started (assuming it started successfully) it then notifies all of its child presenters (including the :code:`RunsPresenter`) that processing is in progress.

+Communication between different Batch components is also occasionally required.
+For example, for usability reasons, only one autoprocessing operation is allowed to be running at any one time.
+This means that when autoprocessing is running, we need to disable the :code:`AutoProcess` button on all of the other Batch tabs as well.
+This must be coordinated via the MainWindow component, which is the only component that has access to all of the Batch tabs.
+The user initiates autoprocessing using the :code:`AutoProcess` button on the :code:`BatchView`, which notifies the :code:`BatchPresenter` via the subscriber interface.
+Since the :code:`BatchPresenter` knows everything it needs to start autoprocessing for that batch, it does the work to initiate autoprocessing itself.
+It then simply notifies its parent :code:`MainWindowPresneter` that autoprocessing is in progress (again, assuming that it started successfully).
+The :code:`MainWindowPresenter` then notifies all of its child presenters that autoprocessing is in progress so that they can enable/disable any buttons/widgets as required.

 Avoid use of Qt types outside of Qt classes
 ###########################################

+Qt-specific types such as :code:`QString`, :code:`QColor` and subclasses of :code:`QWidget` should be kept out of the presenters and models.
+This avoids confusion over which types should be used and a potentially messy situation where we are always having to convert back and forth between Qt types and :code:`std` types.
+It also avoids an over-reliance on Qt, so that the view could be swapped out in future to one using a different framework, with little or no changes to the presenters and models.

-Qt specific types such as :code:`QString`, :code:`QColor` and subclasses of :code:`QWidget` should be kept out of the presenters and models.
-All classes that use Qt (namely the views, along with a few supporting classes which wrap or subclass :code:`QObject`) are named with a :code:`Qt` prefix to make it clear where Qt is used.
-Conversion from types like :code:`QString` to :code:`std::string` is performed within the view, and no Qt types are present in their interfaces.
+To help make it clear where Qt is used, all classes that use Qt (namely the views, along with a few supporting classes which wrap or subclass :code:`QObject`) are named with a :code:`Qt` prefix in their file and class names.
+Conversion from types like :code:`QString` to :code:`std::string` is performed within the views, and no Qt types are present in their interfaces.

 Keep the reduction configuration up to date
 ###########################################